 1. La Bourse et La Vie Bistro

 One of our favorite foods to eat in Paris is steak frites and you can get this famous dish at almost any corner bistro.
 But if you’re looking for a superior, classic, and some of the best steak frites in Paris go to La Bourse et La Vie, the latest restaurant of Chef Daniel Rose.
 Everything about our meal was perfect.
 From the crispiest, tastiest frites to the huge yet airy cheese gougéres starter.
 You won’t want to eat it all for fear of ruining your dinner but will finish every bite.
 You must.
 It’s that good.

 2. Pierre Sang Bistro

 3. Le Monte Carlo Brasserie

 When we landed in Paris after a quick check-in at the sumptuous Hotel Napoleon we just had to have something to eat.
 A quick walk on the busy side streets and we found ourselves at Le Monte Carlo Brasserie.
-I love simple food to help recover from jet lag so the Poulet frites lunch special for me and the cassoulet of the day for Diana were just what the travel doctor ordered.
+I love simple food to help recover from jet lag so the Poulet frites lunch special for me and the cassoulet of the day for Diana was just what the travel doctor ordered.
 Located a few blocks off the Champs Elysées this brasserie is a little gem.